laspp/digital_design_labwork/05_lab/05-SevenSeg.md

 ### Counter 1 s

-The counter module will output a pulse every 1 seconds.
+The counter module will output a state of count registers, which is incremented every 1 seconds.
 The module will have the following inputs and outputs:

 - **Inputs**:
     - `clock`: 100 MHz clock signal.